moovida/remarkable-hyutilities/README.md

 * download the tar.gz archive to teh loacl folder
 * remove the archive from the device again

+**Note that the backup action can be very long going if you have many data on the device.
+Let the app teh time to finish.**

 ## Restart device

 There is also a restart device button.
 Once uploads have been done, it is better to restart your device.